How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners can damage pipes as well as the environment.
+- Chemical drain cleaners can damage pipes and the environment.

 Method 1 Method 1: Baking Soda and Vinegar